ArchHem/Julia_exercise_projects/README.md

 The above plot was produced entirely artifically, using drift coefficient $\mu = 0.001$ and quasi-volatity $\sigma= 0.001$.
 The underlying method exploits vectorization within a simple batch and multithreading between the various batches.
 Practical limitations and SIMD-like LLVM means that multi-batching is not particularly needed under a few million events - we are just demonstrating a future possibility.

-### Calculating the simplest-case implied volatility and drift rate using historical data
+### Calculating the volatility of a stock as implied by historical closing prices

 A parameter estimation was run on the real-world data of "OTP Bank Nyrt" (among other central european stocks) using Yahoo Finance daily data from 2015 to 2020 (eg: https://finance.yahoo.com/quote/OTP.F/history).
 While in case of our toy BS model, we can estimate $\mu$ and $\sigma$ using just the ratio of $\frac{S_{i+1}}{S_i}$, we still need to account for the fact that our data is unevenly distributed in time i.e. $\delta t$ is in general not constant.